mozilla/areweslimyet/faq/faq.md

 the lack of earlier data as well as the rather sporadic datapoints for the first few months.

-## "RSS: After TP5, tabs closed [+30s]" is almost twice as high as "RSS: Fresh
-start" -- doesn't that mean Firefox leaks a ton of memory?
+## "RSS: After TP5, tabs closed [+30s]" is almost twice as high as "RSS: Fresh start" -- doesn't that mean Firefox leaks a ton of memory?

 Well, not exactly.

-If you look at the equivalent ''explicit'' numbers, you'll see that the '''After TP5, tabs closed [+30s]''' measure is very close to the '''Fresh start''' measure.
+If you look at the equivalent *explicit* numbers, you'll see that the **After TP5, tabs closed [+30s]** measure is very close to the **Fresh start** measure.
 This means Firefox is releasing most all of the memory it allocates -- so it is not leaking memory, at least not in the traditional sense.

 So if Firefox has freed all the memory it allocated during the test, why is it using more memory after the test?
-Our data shows that most of the difference is due to ''heap fragmentation''.
+Our data shows that most of the difference is due to *heap fragmentation*.
 Before the test, all the objects on our heap are tightly packed.
 But after the test, our heap uses twice as much space for the same amount of storage, because the objects on the heap now have gaps between them.